DiamondAaronXG/bmet-3315-microcontrollers-and-embedded-systems/README.md

 # BMET3315-microcontrollers-and-embedded-systems
-All code for finished labs in my BMET 3315 microcontrollers course at BCIT
+All code for finished labs in my microcontrollers class at BCIT in the BMET program